noushad999/cyber-security/Networking.md

 ## What is Networking?
 Networking refers to the process of connecting computers, servers, and other devices together to share resources and communicate with each other.
 It enables devices to exchange data and provides a platform for applications and services to operate across multiple devices.
+                                 Or
+A network is a connection between computing devices that are connected in various ways in order to communicate and share information or resources.

 ---